ldi-github/shirates-core/doc/markdown/vision/basic/text_and_image_recognition/screen_assertion_using_feature_print_and_text_recognition.md

 ## Text recognition by AI-OCR

-When you get the most similar template screen image with FeaturePrint distance, you can not determine if the image corresponds to the screen of the screenshot exactly.<br>
+When you get the most similar screen image template with FeaturePrint distance, you can not determine if the image corresponds to the screen of the screenshot exactly.<br>
 It's just that it's the most similar.

 To complement this, a textual similarity comparison is performed using AI-OCR.<br>

-AI-OCR is not performed to every template screen images because of performance problem.
+AI-OCR is not performed to every screen image templates because of performance problem.
-On the other hand, calculating FeaturePrint is so fast that can be performed to every template screen images on starting up the vision-server.
+On the other hand, calculating FeaturePrint is so fast that can be performed to every screen image templates on starting up the vision-server.
 FeaturePrint is used to improve performance like indexing.

 ## Why not just using ImageClassifier?